This page collects together some of the videos and animations we have

 right: (2016) SV2

-and straightening movement performed twice without leaning in anticipation,
+straightening movement performed twice without leaning in anticipation, and

-and then twice more with leaning in anticipation.
+then twice more with leaning in anticipation.
 The graph of the

 response is here.
 The one on the